El-Coder/F5-Automation-and-Orchestration/docs/_build/html/_sources/class5/module/telemetry.rst.txt

 .. image:: /_static/ts_collection.png

-8. lick “GET”, which is the default method, and select “POST” from the dropdown
+8. Click “GET”, which is the default method, and select “POST” from the dropdown

 .. image:: /_static/get.png